zama-ai/concrete/docs/dev/GETTING-STARTED.md

       - bounds_measurement: utilities for determining bounds of intermediate representation
       - data_types: type definitions of typing information of intermediate representation
       - debugging: utilities for printing/displaying intermediate representation
+      - extensions: utilities that provide special functionality to our users
       - representation: type definitions of intermediate representation
       - tracing: utilities for generic function tracing used during intermediate representation creation
     - hnumpy: numpy frontend of hdk